thisisdavidbell/node-docker-kubernetes/README.md

 It covers the following capabilities:

-* Creating a simple node app
+* Creating a simple node.js app
-* Creating a docker image
+* Creating a docker image for the node.js app
-* Using Minikube to run a pod containing a single docker container in Kubernetes
+* Using Minikube to run a pod running the node.js app image, in Kubernetes
-* Creating and running a pod with 2 containers in
+* Creating and running 2 pods, each with 2 node.js containers which communicate inside the pod
-* Proving communication between the two containers
-* Demonstrating the built in pod healthcheck
+* Demonstrating the built in pod healthcheck and auto recovery

 ## Environment